Kwiebs/Forpetswithlove/exampleSite/content/english/blog/cover-up-cat-scratches-on-furniture.md

 ---
-title: "Creative Ways to Cover Up Cat Scratches on Furniture | For Pets With Love"
+author: For Pets With Love
+categories:
+- Cat Care
+datepublished: '2026-04-22'
-description: "Don't despair over cat scratches on your furniture!
-Discover creative and budget-friendly ways to cover up cat scratches and restore your home's beauty."
+description: Don't despair over cat scratches on your furniture!
+Discover creative and budget-friendly ways to cover up cat scratches and restore your home's beauty.
-author: "For Pets With Love"
-tags: ["cover cat scratches", "repair cat furniture damage", "cat scratching solutions"]
-categories: ["Cat Care"]
 image: images/cover-cat-scratches-furniture.jpg
+tags:
+- cover cat scratches
+- repair cat furniture damage
+- cat scratching solutions
+title: Creative Ways to Cover Up Cat Scratches on Furniture | For Pets With Love
 ---

 # Creative Ways to Cover Up Cat Scratches on Furniture | For Pets With Love